How to Choose a Multi-Tenant CMSNov 02, 2022

-In a multi-tenant CMS, each tenant shares a single CMS instance, and in some cases, a single database.
-Users who enter the data, tag specific points in the database with identifying markers for a particular client, which helps the software determine the client to whoom the data pertains.
+In a multi-tenant CMS, each tenant shares a single CMS instance and in some cases, a single database.
+Users who enter the data tag specific points in the database with identifying markers for a particular client, which helps the software determine the client to whom the data pertains.

 Opting for an Enterprise CMS that provides multi-tenancy allows you to operate hundreds, even thousands of websites that share the same resources, content, and functionalities cost-effectively.
 For instance, dotCMS not only provides multi-tenancy, but it also offers multilingual support to serve international markets using granular locale settings.

 Having a multi-tenant CMS provides numerous advantages, particularly for enterprise companies: